anzap/exchange-rates/README.md

 The network call is using Spring Reactive Webclient project as a network client implementation.

 * `business` package - Contains the core logic of the application.
 Main entrypoints are `ExchangeRateCollector`, a recurrent task to poll the providers for exchange rate information and save it to db.
 Secondly there is `ExchangeRateService` which serves requests coming in from controller and reports back results. `ExchangeRateService` has 2 methods to get latest rate for a currency set and get historic rates for a specific period.
-Historic rates are coming from database, while latest rate information is coming from the provider and if an error occurs, then falls back to database to get last saved information, if any.
+Historic rates are being read from database, while latest rate information is coming from the provider and, if an error occurs, then falls back to database to get last saved information, if any.
 Package also contains DTOs used to wrap information served as JSON through the api as well as a mapper to convert from entity to DTO.

 Tech stack: